Pedrojok01/PackMyNFT/README.md

 <br>

 ## ⚠️ This code has not been audited.
-You at your own risks.
+Use at your own risk.

 <br></br>